InfluxGraph/influxgraph/README.rst

 * Removed Elasticsearch get series names caching integration.
 An HTTP cache in front of the ``graphite-api`` webapp provides better performance at significantly less overhead.
 * Removed Graphite-Web support. ``graphite-influxdb`` has poor performance when used with Graphite-Web which cannot do multi fetch.
 Graphite-Web is not supported by this project - this is a Graphite-Api only finder plugin.
-* Simplified configuration - only InfluxDB database name for metric series is required.
+* Simplified configuration - only InfluxDB database name for Graphite metric series is required.
 * Strict flake-8 compatibility and code test coverage.
-This project has *100%* code test coverage.
+This project has **100%** code test coverage.
 * Python 2.6, 2.7 and 3.4 all fully supported with automated testing.

 Installation